Midwexican

 Jump to Recipe Print Recipe

-Oven-roasted pepitas make a delicious, savory snack that you can season any way you like!
-I recommend using Porchetta seasoning to make these a bold, Italian flavored crunchy pepita snack.
+Oven Roasted Pepitas (pumpkin seeds) in the oven make a delicious, savory snack that you can season any way you like!
+I recommend using my homemade porchetta seasoning to make these a bold, Italian-flavored, crunchy pepita snack.
+Or if you're short on time, reach for a pre-made Italian seasoning.
+Enjoy them on their own or sprinkle them over a whole range of dishes for crunch and pop of flavor.

 I love all manner of nuts, seeds, and grains.
-Currently, pepitas is enjoying some serious playtime in my kitchen.
-Pepitas appear in this bangin' Broccoli Salad and are featured in this Pesto made with Pepitas.
-But they can also star as a delicious snack on their own, as Roasted Pepitas, seasoned up however you'd like.
-Though here I'm going to go ahead and recommend Iron Range Porchetta seasoning 🙂
+Currently, pepitas are enjoying some serious playtime in my kitchen.
+Pepitas appear in this bangin' broccoli salad and are featured in this pesto with pepitas.

 Because I'm dedicated to finding new and creative ways to get more porchetta-seasoned goodness in my life.
 And what better way than through crunchy oven-baked pepitas!